-Make sure to establish a culture of accountability and ownership so that each aspect of the improvement actions needing to be implemented are continuously being worked on and monitored.
+As a management best practice, make sure to establish a culture of accountability and ownership so that each aspect of the improvement actions needing to be implemented are continuously being worked on and monitored.
 With this, having Objective Key Results (OKRs) in place can help in objectively measuring the success of every action item.
 Lastly, ensure that there’s an agreed-upon schedule of the succeeding reviews and/or follow-up review meetings to be conducted.

 Internal audits are often conducted by qualified or certified internal auditors with the purpose of assessing if the organization’s current processes and practices are aligned with the fulfillment of the ISO standard’s requirements.
 Management reviews, on the other hand, are held by the top management to gauge how well the management system is performing based on the desired results of the objectives.

 Both offer the chance for organizations to explore the performance of their current management systems, pinpoint areas for improvement, and proactively address issues for continuous improvement.

 An organization’s systems and processes are required to be reviewed by top management, including business leaders, and quality managers.
 Hence, they must be present during the regularly conducted reviews.
 Also, depending on the type of management system being reviewed, other members of the organization can attend to align the objectives and goals better.